Mendasp/NS2Plus/README.md

 - 10/04/2014 (Build 264):
 	- When a mod update is found, the message will get repeated every 5 minutes until map restart.
 	- Reworked friends highlighting again, in a better way this time.
 (Thanks remi.D!)
+	- Added flashlight atmospherics slider.
+Available in the Misc. tab.
+	- The Minimal GUI setting now also removes the background of the main menu.
+	- Fixed bug where having the map ambient sounds enabled would make the mod not play the hitsounds.

 - 09/04/2014 (Build 264):
 	- Removed looping immersion from main menu.